/

 Mirrors: The metallic backing in large mirrors will bounce your signal away.

-Microwaves: These operate on the same 2.4GHz frequency and cause severe interference.
+Microwaves: These operate on the same 2.4GHz frequency band and can cause severe interference.

 Metal Blinds: A nightmare for signal trying to reach a garden office.